 Just the opposite is true, it seems.
 The outcomes for moms and babies are better with prenatal exercise.
 The research shows that fitter moms have shorter labors, less chance of preterm labor, fewer complications, and shorter hospital stays.
 Get your hands on the book “Exercising Through Your Pregnancy,” by James Clapp, for study after study proving the case for more strenuous exercise in pregnancy.

 Yes, your body is going to be more unstable.
-There’s a ton of hormonal changes going on, one of which is the major increase of the hormone relaxin.
-As the name suggests, relaxin promotes soft tissues such as ligaments and tendons to become more lax and flexible, which is necessary to carry baby full term and prepare for labour/delivery.
+There are a whole bunch of hormonal changes going on, one of which is the major increase of the hormone relaxin.
+As the name suggests, relaxin promotes soft tissues such as ligaments and tendons to become more lax and flexible, which is necessary to carry a baby full term and prepare for labour/delivery.
 However, this alone might be the greatest argument for strength training in pregnancy.

 Strength training = increased stability.
-A properly planned strength training program will help decrease aches and pain that are common in pregnancy, such as lower and upper back pain, by keeping your posture in more optimal alignment.
-And yes, if you’re new to strength training you can absolutely start in pregnancy.
-Focus on the basics: learn to squat, hinge, lunge, push and pull.
+A properly planned strength training program will help decrease aches and pains that are common in pregnancy, such as lower and upper back pain, by keeping your posture in more optimal alignment.
+And yes, if you’re new to strength training you can absolutely start during pregnancy.
+Focus on the basics: learn to squat, hinge, lunge, push, and pull.
 Work with a coach who can teach you solid movement patterns and progress you appropriately.

 One of the main points of focus in my prenatal strength training programming is to avoid excessive arching through the lower back.
 A C-curve through the lumbar spine is necessary to get your baby into an optimal alignment for labour and delivery, however if it becomes too pronounced it can become incredibly uncomfortable for mom during pregnancy and actually hinder the movement of the baby moving down during labour.